Sanchitbajaj02/palettegram/CONTRIBUTING.md

 ### Review

-🎉🌟Congratulations!
-Sit and relax, you've made your contribution to the Palettegram project.
+Congratulations! 🎉🌟 Sit and relax, you've made your contribution to the Palettegram project.
 Wait until the PR is reviewed and incorporate changes suggested by the reviewers.
 After which the PR can be successfully merged.

 ## Other Ways to Contribute

 If you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about.

 - Star the project
 - Tweet about it
 - Mention this project to your peers